Heritage at Risk: Buildings

 - Helping to broker solutions between partners

-Although listed buildings at risk are a priority for Historic England's repair grants, grant aid is limited compared to demand.
+Although listed buildings at risk are a priority for Historic England's Repair Grants, our funding is limited compared to demand.
 Grants from other public sources, notably the Heritage Lottery Fund, continue to be essential in helping secure the future of buildings at risk.
 Other funding sources can be found in the Heritage Funding Directory.